Silk Fabric Guide

 Meghan kept her wedding dress very simple.
-There were no embellishments or lace, this created a timeless piece.
-The dress was made from a double bonded silk cady which the designer helped create.
-It was chosen due to its sculptural properties.
-The train was 16.5 feet and made from silk tulle with flowers hand embroidered representing all 53 countries of the Commonwealth.
+There was no embellishment or lace, creating a timeless piece.
+The dress was made from a double bonded silk cady which the designer helped create, chosen because of its sculptural properties.
+The veil was 16.5 feet long and made from silk tulle with hand embroidered flowers representing all 53 countries of the Commonwealth.

-The future Duchess of Cambridge wanted to combine the traditional with the more modern for her wedding dress.
+The now Princess of Wales wanted to combine the traditional with the more modern for her wedding dress.
 The stunning dress was made of a satin gazar with lace appliqued onto tulle.
-The lace applique was handmade by the Royal School of Needlework.
-All of the fabrics with the exception of the french chantilly lace, were sourced by UK companies.
-The train was nearly 9 feet long, which is quite short by royal standards.
+The lace applique was handmade by the Royal School of Needlework and all of the fabrics with the exception of the french chantilly lace, were sourced by UK companies.
+The train was nearly 9 feet long, quite short by royal standards.